Sources 73-80:

 CAUSES OF HOMELESSNESS

--- lack of affordable housing
+-- lack of affordable housing-- poor economy-- mental health-- substance abuse

 But I believe it is the loss of community that is the underlying factor in homelessness (inherent in which is: educational and support systems).